Jun 26, 2024

 1. Conversion rate improvement through partner-influenced deals

-Most modern methods of procurement (cloud marketplaces included), offer buyers greater means to qualify solutions without ever speaking with a direct seller.
+Most modern methods of procurement (cloud marketplaces included) offer buyers more ways to qualify solutions without ever speaking with a direct seller.
 And as competition intensifies, most push methodologies of selling are gradually offering diminishing returns.

-To stay relevant, ISVs are increasingly leveraging partners for warmer introductions with prospects and to help drive conviction across a prospect’s buying cycle.
+ISVs are increasingly leveraging partners for warm introductions with prospects and to help drive conviction across a prospect’s buying cycle.
 In fact, 92.9% of sales leaders now report that their reps are collaborating with partners to close deals.
 Partner-attached deals are also at least 26-50% more likely to be won than average.

 Secondly, sellers can also onboard channel partners, offer subsidized rates for them to distribute their product, and engage the full force of their partnership distribution network through private offer customization.

-Instead of the marketplace acting as a competing force against indirect sales, it becomes a facilitator for indirect sales to happen faster, with the same added sales operation benefits.
+Instead of the marketplace acting as a competing force against indirect sales, it becomes an accelerator, with the same added sales operation benefits.

 As a result, ISV transactions on the AWS Marketplace have a 27% greater win-rate than deals transacted outside.

-2. Greater COGS efficiency with sales process optimization
+2. Lower cost of acquisition with sales process optimization

 Couple that with the credibility ISVs earn by associating with AWS, and customers’ locked-in cloud commits with the provider, and sellers find themselves closing high-intent deals 40% faster than direct channels.

-These efficiencies not only offer compounding benefits over time, they have already resulted in over 2.5 million active subscriptions on the AWS marketplace.
+These efficiencies offer compounding benefits over time, and have already resulted in over 2.5 million active subscriptions on AWS Marketplace.

 3. More comprehensive solution packaging